 Pollen fills the air (to the distress of my hayfever allergies), and seed pods whirl and helicopter through the air.

 It becomes a place for dog walkers and dedicated uphill joggers, as well as drummers, mock-knights, pot-smokers, and tightrope-walkers.
-Whilst sitting down by man-made Beaver Lake, Cindy and I spotted a rollerblader spectacularly crash into a park bench.
+Whilst sitting down by man-made Beaver Lake, I spotted a rollerblader spectacularly crash into a park bench.

 Mont-Royal is a nice day trip for a visitor with limited time, but also a cool place to just hang out on a Sunday.